 Scoots are another gray way to use task cards for test prep.
 I use scoots all year long!
 During test prep, I just them even more.
 The great thing about scoots is that students are up and moving around the room.
 Research about the way the brain works, indicates that we remember the most when we are moving.
 Plus, my sweet third graders get antsy if they have to stay in their desk for too long.
 I find that allowing them to scoot decreases the number of behavior issues.

 There are different ways to do a scoot, but this is how I manage them in my classroom: All students are given a recording sheet.
 Then I lay the task cards out around the desks.
 Students are instructed to work on the card closest to them and then scoot around the desks answering all of the cards.
 They do not need to be answered in order.
 The student just needs to put the answer in the correct place on the recording sheet.

 Everyone is working independently (although you could do a partner scoot if you wanted), so this allows me to scoot around with my intervention and SPED kiddos.
 I read the cards to them and help them find the correct place to answer on their recording sheets.

 I often use scoots in place of a traditional assessments, so I usually collect the recording forms and grade them.
 This is a good way to know which students need more help and plan your small group intervention.
 Sometimes, depending on time and the skill, I will display the answer key and we will go over the answers as a class.
 My hope is that students are correcting their work and understanding their mistakes.
 Good review!

-I am sorry for such a long post, but I hope that you were able to find some new and fun ways to incorporate test prep into your day!
+I hope that you were able to find some new and fun ways to incorporate test prep into your day!
 My biggest suggestion is to keep a set or two of task cards close by at all time.
-You might have a minute during restroom break time or five minutes before pack up time.
+You might have a minute during restroom break or five minutes before pack up time.
 It might only be enough for a card or two, but it is so much better than nothing!